kriot/3DJS/README.md

 The contents:
  - The aim of the project
- - Stutures that are used
+ - Strutures that are used
  - User guide
  - Developer guide
  - References